Orwell Astronomical Society (Ipswich)

 Theme: the Moon, Venus, Mars, Jupiter and Saturn.

 Totally overcast weather did not deter 157 visitors of all age groups from attending OASI's 2004 Open Weekend on 27-28 March.
 Neither did it deter an encouragingly large number of members from volunteering to help run the event.
-A great all-round effort ensured that the visitors did not leave disappointed, and Mike Nicholls (operating the Tomline Refractor) even pulled a few celestial strings so that the clouds parted briefly and some visitors obtained fleeting glimpses of the Moon.
+A great all-round effort ensured that the visitors did not leave disappointed, and Mike Nicholls (operating the Tomline Refractor) even pulled a few meteorological strings so that the clouds parted briefly and some visitors obtained fleeting glimpses of the Moon.

 Four families took advantage of the special membership rates offered at the Open Weekend to join OASI, and we extend a hearty welcome to them.
 A grateful thank you goes to all members of OASI who supported the event.